arib21/AribMuhtasim21/README.md

 ### I am a child, and I know how to code (not completely)
 - I like to play minecraft ⛏
 - I know Python, Html, C and C++ very well. 👨‍🎓
-- I want to learn everything now 💯
+- Currently learning AngularJs 💯

 ### All of the languages I have worked with: